notmaurox/DotPlotter/README.md

 # Output
 A graph where the first sequence is along the x-axis and the second along the y-axis.
 Perfect matches in nucleotides are represented on the graph as black points.
 If a match occurs because of two empty spaces ("-" character) it is represented by a red dot.
+Additionally, points where on the first sequence there is a neucleotide and on the second there is an empty space (or vice versa), will show up grees.
+These green dots provide an idea of the regions where there are insertions or deletions between the two sequences.

 The following files will be placed within a directory called ``dotPlotterOut``: